Adding and setting a custom resolution using xrandr

 The xorg.conf does not exist by default any more, so the first step is that we create it.
 (But depending on your situation, it might already exist, so if it does, then you can skip ahead here)

-However, you need a new display socket in order to run the necessary command.
 If you are using :0 on your current X session, you probably need to run the command on socket :1

 To check what display sockets are in use (e.g. you might have multiple in use if you use something like VNC), check the contents of the following folder: